Editar

 Creating the pipeline

 Azure DevOps provides pipelines that can be used to automate builds.
 There are two types of pipelines: YML and Classic.
 YML pipelines are available only when you use Git source control repositories.
 Classic pipelines must be used to build Team Foundation Version Control (TFVC) repositories.
-For more information, see Azure Pipelines.
+Learn more in YAML vs Classic Pipelines.

 Note